2023 Solar Incentives Guide for Evanston, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" refers to financial incentives implemented by the government and by solar companies to encourage people to use renewable energy by making the installation and use of solar panels more affordable.
-You may qualify for various types of incentives, such as discounts, cash back or credit towards your monthly utility bill, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the Illinois government and others from the federal government.
+Solar incentives mitigate the cost of installing a solar panel system on your home.
+This category of financial incentives is intended to encourage more homeowners to convert their home partially or fully to renewable energy.
+You may be eligible for several types of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the state of Illinois and others from the federal government.
 Some broad categories of solar incentives include:

-- Rebates: Solar rebates can be offered by your local utility company, or by your state or county.
-These rebates are essentially cash back that is applied after you pay for solar panels and before tax credits are calculated.
+- Rebates: A rebate is a partial refund credited to your account after you've paid for your solar system.
+Rebates might be offered by your local utility company, your state or your county.
+The cash back that you get from the rebates is normally applied before tax credits are calculated.

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit equal to a certain percentage of the money you spend on your solar system.
+Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.

-Wondering how the ITC applies to your specific situation?
-Reach out to your local Evanston solar panel installation expert to get more information.
+To better understand how the ITC might apply to your situation, speak to your local Evanston solar panel installation expert and ask for more information.

 More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit might apply to you, talk to your local Evanston solar installation company.
+Your local Evanston solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives